-- Choose something you enjoy you'll be more likely to stick to it! - Partner up an exercise buddy can make exercise more enjoyable and may make you more accountable. - Mix it up variety is good and reduces boredom. - Plan ahead and schedule your exercise if you treat it like a meeting, you'll be more likely to fit it in. - Join an exercise class, such as aerobics, Tai Chi, yoga, boxing, or dance.
-Socialization can increase enjoyment and the class schedule can help with regular participation. - Feedback helps use an activity tracker (i.e., Fitbit® or a pedometer) or a similar device, and see how many steps you are taking per day.
-Set goals and gradually increase your step count.
-Experiencing success can increase outcome expectation and selfefficacy.
+- Choose something you enjoy you will be more likely to stick to it! - Partner up an exercise buddy can make exercise more enjoyable and may make you more accountable. - Mix it up variety is good and reduces boredom. - Plan ahead and schedule your exercise if you treat it like a meeting, you will be more likely to fit it in. - Join an exercise class, such as aerobics, Tai Chi, yoga, boxing, or dance.
+Socialization can increase enjoyment and the class schedule can help with regular participation. - Track it Keep a log of how many minutes you walk or exercise to monitor how much you are doing.
+You can also wear a pedometer to track your daily steps.
+Set goals for walking using minutes or steps.
+Experiencing success can make you feel accomplished and inspire you to stay on track!